 The 13th Day has by far the most effective handling of the Marian apparitions.
 Most of the film is shot in gorgeous, diffused black-and-white, but as the Blessed Virgin approaches, color bleeds into the frame, suggesting an experience of an entirely new kind.
 Another shrewd choice: When the Blessed Virgin speaks, the voice we hear is that of Sister Lúcia narrating her memoir.

 All three films benefit from location shooting in Portugal, though Apparitions at Fátima makes the best use of its locations.
 The Miracle of Our Lady of Fatima sounds the best, thanks to the Oscar-nominated score by Max Steiner (Casablanca, Gone With the Wind).
 The 13th Day is the most visionary, using atmosphere and mood to evoke an experience of transcendence beyond the other two.

-Whichever you choose to watch this May, you won’t go wrong.
+Whichever you choose to watch, you won’t go wrong.

 The 13th Day is the best movie ever made about Fátima — the most beautiful and effective, as well as one of the most historically accurate.

 Warner Bros’ The Miracle of Our Lady of Fatima may be better known, but Daniel Costelle’s 1992 Portuguese production Apparitions at Fatima is a more historically accurate and spiritually sensitive account of the visionary experiences of three young Portuguese children in 1917, culminating in the miracle of the sun witnessed by thousands.

 Old-fashioned, reverent, basically faithful to the facts, The Miracle of Our Lady of Fatima never quite emerges from the shadow of the earlier, superior The Song of Bernadette, but it ups the ante with sterner opposition (militant Marxists rather than freethinking civil authorities) and a more dramatic climax.